MahsaPaknezhad/ImageToText_Similarity/README.md

 # Image to Text Similarity

-For this project, we deployed [CLIP](https://openai.com/blog/clip/).
-CLIP (Contrastive Language-Image Pre-Training) is a deep learning model that is trained on a variety of image-caption pairs.
-CLIP has both an image encoder and a language encoder.
+[CLIP](https://openai.com/blog/clip/) (Contrastive Language-Image Pre-Training) is a deep learning model that is trained on a variety of image-caption pairs.
+It has both an image encoder and a language encoder.
 As a result of its novel training process, CLIP is able to map texts and images to the same latent space.

 ## Approach